 What the metrics say: Death.
 Taxes.
 LeBron James as an unstoppable point guard surrounded by elite 3-point shooters.
 Korver certainly qualifies, and he’s been a crucial piece around the King since he joined Cleveland.
 The Cavs have shot 5.5% better at the rim with him on the floor, which is a testament to the gravity he brings in the offense.
 But what’s surprising about Korver is how impactful he’s been defensively: Per Cleaning the Glass, the Cavs have been 8.0/100 better on that end of the floor with him.
 That’s likely because he replaces J.R.
 Smith, who has been disastrous on defense; the Cavs have been 7.4/100 worse with him.
 Korver isn’t known as a two-way player, but he’ll have to be for the Cavs in their playoff run.

 The Book’s Take: Perhaps if this were written back when Korver was an All-Star for the Hawks, he would be seen as a “Tier 5” player.
 However, given his current role and the fact that LeBron is running the show, he bears no value to the spread. — Mark Gallant

-When we talked with Cooley from BetDSI, he confirmed that most of the players listed above impact the spread, but only by a couple of points at the most.
+When we talked with Cooley, he confirmed that most of the players listed above impact the spread, but only by a couple of points at the most.
 I’m not one to argue with bookmakers, but the data suggest that these players could be undervalued considering how much better their teams play with them on the floor.
 If one of these players is ruled out in advance of (or maybe even during) a game, you might have an opportunity for a sharp bet.